gambitcomminc/golang-mqtt-topn/README.md

 It is the command-line interface equivalent of https://github.com/gambitcomminc/mqtt-stats implemented with Go ncurses https://godoc.org/github.com/gbin/goncurses

+This utility allows you to analyze quantitatively the published topics underneath a wildcard topic and answer such questions as "which topic generates the most messages?" and "which topic generates the most traffic?".
+You can sort by messages/second to get the most active topics.

 ## Installation / Requirements

 * To install this program, you need to install Go and set your Go workspace first.